lynetteshaw/Cross-Dysarthria-ASR/Model_Proposal.md

 I will be sweeping through the the tunable parameters for optimizing my classifiers.
 However, I am most interested in sweeping through multiple different features and perhaps using feature selection in order to reduce overfitting and counteract the curse of dimensionality (overcomplciating my system).
 I expect specific features to perform better than others (i.e. expect speech rate extracted from transcripts to be more effective than acoustic features extracted acoustically since there is a lot more noise in acoustics.
 However, there is less assumptions and requirements (i.e. transcriptions) for acoustic-based features and hopefully they can provide a detailed account of specific patterns happening in speech.

+*LS COMMENTS: Solid setup!
+Look forward to seeing where this project goes.
+19/20*